Mar 26, 2026

 The Autoregressive Loop

-Do you see the problem?
-At step 2, the model recalculates the Q, K, V projections for "The", "cat", and "sat" completely from scratch - even though nothing about those tokens has changed.
-At step 3, it recomputes all of them again, plus "on".
+At step 2, the model recalculates the Q, K, V projections for "The", "cat", and "sat" from scratch.
+Nothing about those tokens has changed - their embeddings are identical to step 1.
+At step 3, all of them get recomputed again.
+Token 1 will be recomputed a total of NN times across an NN-token generation.

-To fix this, look closely at the attention formula:
+To see why caching is possible, look at the attention formula:

 Attention(Q,K,V)=softmax(QKTdk)V\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V

-During generation, we only need the attention output for the newest token.
-What does that newest token need?
+During generation, the only thing the model needs to produce is the attention output for the newest token.
+What does that token depend on?

-• Its own Query (QQ): "What am I looking for?" - This must be freshly computed because it's a new token.
+• Its own Query (QQ): computed fresh because it is a new token.

-• All Keys (KK): The new token compares its query against the keys of all previous tokens.
-But the keys for past tokens haven't changed - Ki=WKxiK_i = W_K x_i depends only on the embedding xix_i, which is fixed once token ii is generated.
+• All Keys (KK): the newest token compares its query against the keys of every previous token.
+But Ki=WKxiK_i = W_K x_i depends only on xix_i, which is fixed once token ii has been generated.

-• All Values (VV): Same story.
-Vi=WVxiV_i = W_V x_i is static once token ii exists.
+• All Values (VV): same argument.
+Vi=WVxiV_i = W_V x_i does not change after token ii exists.

 How KV Caching Works